-Federal student loans offer the best rates and terms for students, but if you've exhausted all your federal options, there are several private lenders worth considering.
-After searching through rates, repayment options, assistance programs and discounts from the top private student lenders, our team created a list of the most ideal options for various types of borrowers.
+Federal student loans offer the best rates and terms for students, but if you've exhausted all your federal options, there are several lenders worth considering.
+After searching through student loan rates, repayment options, assistance programs and discounts from the top private student lenders, our team created a list of the most ideal options for various types of borrowers.

 Table of Contents